Getting Paid

 3. Materials Line Items

 List the materials.
 Not just "materials — $887.50" but actual items with prices.
-Copper pipe, fittings, solder, permits.
+Timing chain kit, gaskets, seals, coolant.
 This shows you're not padding the bill — you're documenting real costs.

 4. What Changed (Before → After)

 Customers forget what was wrong.
 Remind them.
-"Replaced corroded galvanized pipe" tells them what they had (a problem) and what they now have (a solution).
+"Replaced stretched timing chains with excessive slack" tells them what they had (a problem) and what they now have (a solution).
 This frames your invoice as a value exchange, not a bill.

 5. Professional Details